János Wass

-János Wass ([ˈjaːnoʃ ˈvɒʃ]), or "Prince" John, (16th century) was an illegitimate son of King Louis II of Hungary and Bohemia, the ill-fated king, who died young and in mysterious circumstances at the Battle of Mohács, by a liaison with his mother Anne of Foix-Candale's former lady's maid, Angelitha Wass.
+János Wass ([ˈjaːnoʃ ˈvɒʃ]), or "Prince" John (16th century), was an illegitimate son of the ill-fated King Louis II of Hungary and Bohemia, who would die aged 20 at the Battle of Mohács.
+His mother was Angelitha Wass, formerly a lady's maid of the king's mother Anne of Foix-Candale.

 Life

-His and his mother's names appear in the sources of the Chamber in Pozsony (now Bratislava) as either János Wass or János Lanthos which can refer to the fact that he used his mother's name first, then that of his 'job', 'lantos' that means 'lutenist, bard'.
-He often titled himself as Prince.
+His and his mother's names appear in the sources of the Chamber in Pozsony (now Bratislava) as either János Wass, taking his mother's surname, or János Lanthos, meaning John the Bard.
+He was never officially recognized as the son of King Louis, but he styled himself a prince nevertheless.
 He received regular subsidy from the court of King Ferdinand I of Germany, who was his uncle by his wife, Queen Anna Jagiellon, the sister of King Louis II and then of King Maximilian II, who was his cousin.
-From these financial backings he bought a house in Pozsony (now Bratislava), where he lived with family.
-He died there.
-He was never recognized officially as the son of the king.
+With this financial backing he bought a house in Pozsony, where he lived with family and eventually died.

 Family

-He had a large family; there was a rumour that a daughter of his gave birth to 20 children and he demanded extra financial backings for his daughter's wedding.
+He had a large family; there was a rumour that his daughter gave birth to 20 children, and he demanded extra financial backing for his daughter's wedding.